What is UGC?

 2. How can brands measure the effectiveness of their UGC campaigns?

 Brands can measure UGC effectiveness by tracking engagement rates (likes, comments, shares), conversion rates, increased website traffic, and brand sentiment analysis.
-Social listening platforms and analytics tools can help measure the impact of UGC campaigns and understand which user content resonates most with potential customers.
+Social listening platforms and analytics tools help measure the impact of UGC campaigns and understand which user content resonates most with potential customers.

 4. How do I prevent UGC from becoming repetitive or stale?